 Vein Clinics of America has always trained our own physicians, because this ensures quality and maintains our high standard of providing experienced medical care.
 Before practicing at VCA, all new physicians undergo a supervised, extended period of specialized training.

-VCA doctors also comprise the nation’s largest network of certified phlebologists.
+Vein Clinics of America doctors also comprise one of the nation’s largest networks of certified phlebologists.
 To achieve certification, a physician must complete the requisite training or attain certain experience qualifications, meet Continuing Medical Education (CME) requirements, and pass a stringent certification examination.

-Most VCA vein physicians become members of the American College of Phlebology and/or certified by the American College of Venous and Lymphatic Medicine, the only advanced certification in the field.
+Most Vein Clinics of America vein physicians become members of the American College of Phlebology and/or certified by the American College of Venous and Lymphatic Medicine, the only advanced certification in the field.

 A final criteria is less tangible.
 Vein Clinics of America’s philosophy of patient care is based on complete disease management, from initial screening to treatment and subsequent follow-ups, and our physicians wholeheartedly believe in this process.
 But the difference goes beyond their ability to treat vein disease itself.
 They are dedicated to making you feel at ease throughout the entire treatment process, and back on your way to a happy, healthy life.